mckoss/wordle-guesser/README.md

     mammy, merry, nanny, ninny, paddy, piggy, pluck, pound, pulpy, puppy, shell, shrew, sneer, tatty, taunt, tight, vaunt, viper, wager, watch, waver, willy, winch, wreak
+  - By replacing a few of the 2nd-guess words, this can be reduced to 22 words: savvy mamma jazzy watch vaunt paper jerky miner liver diver jiffy dimly hilly muddy hunky fuzzy mummy puppy wound vouch jolly goner
 - Without knowing the responses a-priori, what would be the best 2 or 3 words to guess first?